Aro1914/Aro1914/README.md

 A self-motivated quick learner and team-oriented Full Stack Web3 Developer focused on making new applications of technologies accessible and relevant to end users.

-🔭 Just completed work on a Web3 project called [ViewReward](https://viewreward.app)<br>👯 Looking forward to collaborating on Web3 and open-source projects<br>💬 Ask me about Web3 development and related technologies<br>⚡ Fun fact: Not a fan of enclosing curly braces
+🔭 Just completed work on a Web3 project called [Ghetto Warzones](https://warzones.ghettopigeon.com)<br>👯 Looking forward to collaborating on Web3 and open-source projects<br>💬 Ask me about Web3 development and related technologies<br>⚡ Fun fact: Not a fan of enclosing curly braces

 ## Social